 Lamorinda wrestling head coaches: Micah Canestaro (Acalanes), Jason Rosiak (Miramonte), and Louis Suba and Nikko Triggas (Campolindo).
-Photo Jon Kingdon

-It's been a unique start of the season for the Lamorinda wrestling teams as it has been for every other sport.
+It's been a unique start of the sea- Patten, who also runs cross counsport.
 Due to the academic schedule, wrestling practice started two weeks early but with the smoke issues, none of the teams were able to practice much.